cockroachdb/docs/v22.2/ui-statements-page.md

 The **Active Executions** view helps you:

-- Understand and tune workload performance, particularly long-running statements.
+- Understand and tune workload performance, particularly for long-running statements.

 {% if page.cloud != true %}
 To display this view, click **SQL Activity** in the left-hand navigation of the DB Console.